 Twin 7 Pin, 12(S)

-The grey 12(S) supplementary socket is fitted in addition to the Single 7 Pin socket to provide power to charge the caravan battery, and to provide power to the interior functions of the caravan.
+The grey 12(S) supplementary socket is fitted in addition to the Single 7 Pin socket to provide power to charge the caravan battery.
+This will also provide power to the interior functions of the caravan.

 This type of socket has been replaced on caravans built after 2008 in the UK.
 New caravans now use the 13 pin standard socket.